Could have been worse

 Here's the short version: It could have been worse.
 While the package of taxes the House of Representatives came up with was a not unreasonable effort to try and thread the needle of new revenue to pay for existing programs as well as proposed newer things like expanded pre-K education, the cluster of proposed taxes, coming on the heels of a substantial increase in the educational property tax, plus the gas tax hike, made this an inauspicious time to contemplate further increases.

 While we appreciate in general Gov. Shumlin's concerns about avoiding new "broad based taxes," we remain concerned that it won't be long before such taxes may be needed to pay for the conversion to the new healthcare exchange system coming soon.
+And a small, but not insignificant amount of the budget - some $54 million - comes from one-time revenue sources, which in theory won't be available next year.
+And beyond that, we have the looming specter of even greater increases in the educational property tax.
+Not a pretty picture, that.

 At the same time, we think the Legislature did the right thing on "death with dignity" and decriminalizing possession of small amounts of marijuana.
 We realize both measures were controversial and did not meet with overwhelming approval.
 But, the ultimate decisions were the right ones.